Information-Theoretic Registration with Explicit Reorientation of Diffusion-Weighted Images: Locally Orderless Directional Imaging

 (we use the notation $d_{\bsI}$ as there is in general no coordinate system on image spaces).
 A full formula for the Jacobian $J_{\bsc} NMI(\bsI\circ\Phi_{\bsc}, \bsJ)$ (and thus gradient, as its transpose) is long and not very informative.
 Computations for $d_{\bsI}\Ll$, correspond to the red frame in \Cref{fig:dependcygraph}, and are obtained by application of standard derivation rules.
 They can actually be found in \cite{rueckert1999nonrigid,darknersporring2012pami,jensen2015locally}.
 The computations in this paper which differ from the aforementioned correspond to the blue frame in \Cref{fig:dependcygraph} and are now provided.

 In our implementation, we replaced the continuous Watson kernel smoothing by a sum over a discrete set of $N$ directions $\nu_1,\dots,\nu_N$ at each voxel $\bsx$.
 The normalization factor $M(\frac12,\frac13,\kappa)$ in the Watson kernel is replaced by its approximation from the discrete directions and is no longer a constant.
-We rewrite the discrete spatio-directional smoothing as
+The spatio-directional smoothing \eqref{eq:vecfieldsmooth} is replaced by the semi-discrete smoothing

 where we have set

 The Jacobian of the spatio-directional smoo\-thing with respect to the control point parameter $\bm c$ is:

 Because $\phi_{\bsc}(\bsx) =\bsx+{\bsB(\bsx)}\bsc$, its Jacobian $J_{\bsc}\phi_{\bsc}(\bsx)$ is simply $\bsB(\bsx)$ and, as $K_\sigma$ is a Gaussian kernel,